 |Mildred Iles Lavizzo|

-During that time, Renee told me she also knew some the descendants of Martha’s sister, Nancy Shields Moore, in particular, Nancy’s great-grandchildren, Nancy Lavizzo and her sister, the late Millicent Lavizzo Russell.
-Subsequent research revealed that their late mother, Millicent Iles Lavizzo, was the first African American Supervisor of Teachers for Chicago Public Schools and there is a school named after her.
+During that time, Renee told me she also knew some of the descendants of Martha’s sister, Nancy Shields Moore, in particular, Nancy’s great-grandchildren, Nancy Lavizzo and her sister, the late Millicent Lavizzo Russell.
+Subsequent research revealed that their late mother, Mildred Iles Lavizzo, was the first African American Supervisor of Teachers for Chicago Public Schools and there is a school named after her.
 Through multiple contacts on Facebook & Ancestry.com, I located Nancy Lavizzo in 2013 and her nephew, Corey, last year, however, Nancy and I did not speak by phone until April of 2015.

 Here’s how it happened:

 On February 16th, 2015, I received another “green leaf” on my Ancestry.com tree, but this time, it was Nancy Shields Moore’s profile.
 The hint led me to a tree showing Nancy, her husband, Henry Moore and several children whose names I recognized.
 I reached out to the owner of the tree, Barbara Goode, Nancy Shields Moore’s great-granddaughter and we quickly discovered we were cousins.
 Barbara’s descends from Nancy’s daughter, Martha Moore McGraw who had 4 children: Clarence, Evans, Jr., Robert and Aurora (Barbara’s mother).